 Our experts know that the earlier any required rehabilitation and treatment begins, the better your chance of recovery is.
-This is why we seek (when permitted), which is as a key part of our strategy, to ensure that you have access to any rehabilitation and treatment needed to maximise your chance of recovery and future independence.
+This is why we seek early interim payments (when permitted), which is as a key part of our strategy, to ensure that you have access to any rehabilitation and treatment needed to maximise your chance of recovery and future independence.

-Our experts were for Clinical Negligence Team of the Year in the Manchester Law Society Manchester Legal Awards 2022, and work with some of the best case managers and medical experts in the field.
+Our experts were nominated as finalists for Clinical Negligence Team of the Year in the Manchester Law Society Manchester Legal Awards 2022, and work with some of the best case managers and medical experts in the field.
 We’ll always ensure you get the best possible care and assistance for your specific injuries.